 \section{Introduction}

 Compactness assumption is necessary condition for existence of uniformly consistent estimator \cite{ih}.
 This assumption is also naturally arises if we explore ill-posed problems with deterministic noise \cite{en}.
 In some sense compactness is rather severe assumption allowing to find uniformly consistent estimator.
-Now we see that the same severe assumption is necessary in natural setups of nonparametric hypothesis testing.
+Now we shall see that the same severe assumption is necessary in natural setups of nonparametric hypothesis testing.

 We say that family of sets of alternatives are uniformly consistent if, for these sets of alternatives, there is uniformly consistent family of tests.
 Uniform consistency of nonparametric sets of alternatives has been explored from different viewpoints and different setups.
 A rather complete bibliography one can find in \cite{er15}.
 We explore the problem, if hypothesis is simple and nonparametric sets of alternatives are approaching with hypothesis.
 The research are based on Le Cam -Schwartz \cite{les} results.
 Le Cam and Schwartz \cite{les} have found necessary and sufficient conditions for existence of uniformly consistent tests and estimators.
 These conditions are rather cumbersome and are provided in terms of $n$-fold products of probability measures.
 A simple form of this conditions arises if probability measures of statistical experiment are compact in the topology of set-wise weak convergence, other words, if densities of probability measures are uniformly integrable.

-By Lemma 2.3 in Gaensler \cite{ga}, if set is compact in weak topology of set-wise convergence and there is another weak topology on this set such that the set is Hausdorff space for this topology then these two topologies coincide on the set.
+By Lemma 2.3 in Gaensler \cite{ga}, if set is compact in weak topology of set-wise convergence and there is weaker topology on this set such that the set is Hausdorff space for this topology then these two topologies coincide on the set.
 This allows to point out necessary and sufficient conditions of uniform consistency in terms of simple natural weak topologies for widespread statistical models: hypothesis testing on a density, signal detection in Gaussian white noise, hypothesis testing on intensity of Poisson process, hypothesis testing on Gaussian covariance operator and so on (see \cite{er15}).
 We can consider this research as natural complement to previous interesting numerous results on consistency of nonparametric tests \cite{bir,dep,er21,ho,ih,is,ja,kr,pf}.